 Now, let’s get to the components!

-Every trading computer in 2020 should have one of the newest 9th generation Intel Core processor.
+Now available are the newest 10th generation Intel Core processors.
 Most Core i7 & i9 chips have Hyper-Threading and Turbo Boost to give it a little extra speed when needed.
 We are also still offering the previous 9th generation Intel 9600K, 9700K and our best selling i9 9900K processors.

 Blue Aura Computers is now offering AMD Ryzen 5, 7 & 9 processors in our trading computers!

 There are a lot of great processors to pick from this year.
-The best overall pick for speed, price and overall performance is the Intel Core i9 9900K.
-The 9900K is 3.6GHz eight core and goes up to 5.0GHz with Turbo Boost & Hyper-Threading supported.
+The best overall pick for speed, price and overall performance is the Intel Core i9 10850K.
+The 10850K is 3.6GHz ten core and goes up to 5.2GHz with Turbo Boost & Hyper-Threading supported.

 For power users we would recommend the AMD Ryzen 9 3950X or Ryzen 9 3900X.
-The 3900X is comparable to the 9900K in cost and performance and in our opinion it’s the best bang for the buck processor on the market.
+The 3900X is comparable to the 10850K in cost and performance and in our opinion it’s the best bang for the buck processor on the market.